1.Name of the Association

 The name of the Association shall be the Contemporary Women’s Writing Association (acronym: CWWA).

 2. Aims / Objects of the Association

-The object of the Contemporary Women’s Writing Association shall be the advancement and spreading of knowledge by the promotion of the study of contemporary women’s writing.
+The object of the Contemporary Women’s Writing Association shall be the advancement and spreading of knowledge by the promotion of the study of contemporary women’s writing, where ‘women’ refers to all who identify as women.
 In furtherance of the said object but not otherwise the Association may: